abaire/nxdk_low_level_nv2a_tests/README.md

 Various tests for very low level operation of the nv2a GPU.

 * ptimer_alarm_test - tests the operation of NV_PTIMER_ALARM_0 and the associated interrupt.
+* pfifo_cache1_test - tests submission and execution of pushbuffer commands via DMA and the CACHE1 registers.

 ## CLion